ajay-gandhi/gbajs/README.md

 ## TODO

+* Add localStorage savegame functionality
-* Add menu in gba.html
+* Add server-side savegame functionality
-  * Pause game when in menu
-  * Save game button
-  * Back to game browser button
-* Add button to go back to game browser in gba.html
 * Add keybindings for desktop

 > See fork source for information on emulator